 Contributions to a 529 savings plan go into an investment account managed by your plan’s fund manager, which is normally an investment firm or bank.
 Once you open an account, both you and others, such as grandparents, can put money into it.

 Funds from a 529 savings plan can be used to pay for qualified expenses at private colleges, public universities, community colleges, graduate schools, and trade schools, and effective January 1, 2018, at an elementary or secondary public, private or religious school.
-Some foreign schools may also be eligible for the use of 529 savings plan funds.
+Some may also be eligible for the use of 529 savings plan funds.